2 cups sweet corn (fresh cut off the cob or frozen)

 I wanted to let you in on a great tip for making quick, healthy pickles with many different kinds of vegetables.
 These are called Quick Ume Pickles – thinly sliced vegetables pickled in umeboshi or ume plum vinegar and water (that’s it!).

 I use ume plum vinegar in a lot of things, like salad dressings, hummus, guacamole, and of course pickles!
-Ume plum vinegar is an alkalizing, raw, probiotic condiment with a distinctive sweet-sour-salty taste.
+Ume plum vinegar (or umeboshi plum vinegar) is an alkaline-forming, raw, probiotic condiment with a distinctive sweet-sour-salty taste.
 It is technically not a vinegar, but rather the salty byproduct of making umeboshi plums, which are sought after for their healing properties.

 Simliar to sauerkraut “juice,” which you can now purchase by itself for its probiotic qualities, ume vinegar contains probiotics and is good for digestion, along with having a delicious taste.
 In Austin, you can get various brands of ume plum vinegar at Whole Foods, Central Market, and Wheatsville Coop.